 This course can be studied over two years; the UAL Diploma is completed in the first year and the UAL Extended Diploma in the second year.

 Year 2 is a continuation of your studies to a more advanced level.
 You will further develop your skills and techniques and undertake an advanced major project.

-- Access to a range of specialist facilities (print workshops, photography studios, 3D workshop)
+- Access to a range of specialist facilities including print workshops, photography studios and 3D workshops

 - Opportunities to work on live briefs

 - Excellent progression to university level courses or into employment

 The average salary of a Graphic Designer in the UK is £31,286 per year.
 Once you are in a more senior position such as a team leader or technical director your salary could be in excess of £75,000.